cmcskimming/light/docs/api/index.md

 ### <!-- experimental -->

 This part of the API is considered experimental for now, and may change or be removed at any point.

-### <!-- internal -->

-The internals of Light are exposed in `light.internal` and the [internal section](./internals/index.md) of the docs.
-However, they should never be necessities for ordinary users.
-Instead, they are present for "power users", people developing wrappers, or people developing light itself.
-Internal APIs are subject to more frequent breaking changes.